priscian/climeseries/README.md

 Download, aggregate, process, and display monthly climatological data.

 ## Preliminaries
-The *climeseries* R package is fairly to set up.
+The *climeseries* R package is fairly easy to set up.
 In an R session:
 ```
 install.packages("devtools") # If necessary.
 library(devtools)